-Modification: step back to plank and walk your feet back into the bottom of the low squat instead of jumping back and jumping in.
+Modification: Step back to plank and walk your feet back into the bottom of the low squat instead of jumping back and jumping in.
 You can also perform bodyweight sprawls without dumbbells.

-3. 4 Push Ups + 4 Kneeling Push Press
+Push Up And Kneeling Push Press

-How to do a Push Up to Kneeling Push Press:
+How To Do A Push Up To Kneeling Push Press

-After completing 4 push ups, press back into a kneeling position with the dumbbells front racked at your shoulders.
+Then press back into a kneeling position with the dumbbells front racked at your shoulders.
 Neutral grip, palms facing in.

-Modification: if you’re struggling to perform the push ups with good form on your toes; modify by dropping to the knees.
+Modification: If you’re struggling to perform the push ups with good form on your toes; modify by dropping to the knees.
 Or try using a chair or bench to perform an incline push up.

-4. Alternating Reverse Lunge Hold + Bicep Curl
+Alternating Reverse Lunge Hold And Bicep Curl

 A great exercise to improve balance, hip mobility and core strength.

-How to do a Reverse Lunge Hold and Bicep Curl:
+How To Do A Reverse Lunge Hold And Bicep Curl

-Step your right leg back into a reverse lunge, lowering your hips until both knees reach a 90 degree angle, front thigh parallel to the floor.
+Step your right leg back into a reverse lunge, lowering your hips until both knees reach a 90-degree angle, front thigh parallel to the floor.
 Hold at the bottom of your lunge.

 Squeeze your front leg glute, driving your back, right leg forward as you stand up back to the starting position.

-5. Lateral Jump + Dumbbell Snatch
+Lateral Jump And Dumbbell Snatch

 Lateral jumps increase coordination and improve stability in the hips, knees and feet joints.